yegor256/blog/_drafts/os.md

     or [GitHub by Microsoft](https://www.theverge.com/2018/6/18/17474284/microsoft-github-acquisition-developer-reaction)
     (not really an open source story, but very close).
-    Thus, for companies it's much wiser to sponsor open source and stay behind the curtain than directly talking to developers through corporate media like [MSDN](https://docs.microsoft.com/en-us/) or [OPN](https://developer.oracle.com/).
+    Thus, for companies it's much wiser to sponsor open source and stay behind the curtain rather than talking directly to developers through corporate media like [MSDN](https://docs.microsoft.com/en-us/) or [OPN](https://developer.oracle.com/).

   * **Branding**.
     Being part of open source is a direct contribution to the public image of a company.
-Google is not anymore an [Ad-selling monopoly](https://www.theverge.com/2019/9/9/20857440/google-antitrust-investigation-attorneys-general-advertising-search),
+Google is no longer an [Ad-selling monopoly](https://www.theverge.com/2019/9/9/20857440/google-antitrust-investigation-attorneys-general-advertising-search),
     with [questionable reputation](https://www.androidauthority.com/googles-reputation-is-becoming-its-biggest-problem-1055381/),
     but one of the largest software [philanthropists](https://ssir.org/articles/entry/open_source_software_is_philanthropy).